giantswarm/docs/src/content/platform-overview/architecture/index.md

 *Secure Features of the Platform*

 Since our earliest releases, Giant Swarm has set up a secure baseline in all our customer clusters.
 In the early days, Kubernetes supported [Pod Security Policies (PSPs)](https://kubernetes.io/docs/concepts/policy/pod-security-policy/) to enforce pod security, which provided a built-in resource for a user to define permitted pod configurations or volume types.
 In Kubernetes `1.25`, this implementation has been phased out in favor of [Pod Security Admission(PSA)](https://kubernetes.io/docs/concepts/security/pod-security-admission/).
-We have not been able to maintain an equivalent set of capabilities using that technology, so, for now, we have [decided to leverage on Kyverno to enforce appropriately restricted and extensible policies](https://www.giantswarm.io/blog/giant-swarms-farewell-to-psp).
+We have not been able to maintain an equivalent set of capabilities using that technology, so, for now, we have [decided to leverage Kyverno to enforce appropriately restricted and extensible policies](https://www.giantswarm.io/blog/giant-swarms-farewell-to-psp).
 By default, users and workloads running in Giant Swarm clusters are bound by a restrictive policy that disallows, among many others, behaviors like running containers as root or mounting host path volumes.
 Cluster operators must grant applications higher security privileges on a case by case basis.

 In addition to the security policies, [Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) define the communication policies to and from the applications in each namespace.
 All components to run a cluster provided by Giant Swarm come with strict policies by default.
 Our managed namespaces (“kube-system” and “giantswarm”) block all traffic in general, so only expected and specifically configured routes and ports are enabled.
 Customers can follow this approach and deny all communications by default in their application namespaces, forcing each workload to define which communications are allowed.
 This [guide]({{< relref "/getting-started/network-policies" >}}) helps to demonstrate how such a dynamic firewall works.